Discover more from Refreshing the Bones...

 Home is church, church is home…

-In fact, calling it church in our house sounds suspiciously cold… like we were still running something.
+Calling it church in our house sounds suspiciously cold… like we were still running something.
 I know it doesn’t sound bad on the surface.
 But what if I say, “I run a family in that house you see down the street…”

 But that’s not nearly good enough.

 What were the dreams and hopes swirling in our heads when we got married or when our children were born?
-“Learning how to put up with each other” falls pretty far short of what we were thinking.
+“Learning how to put up with each other” falls far short of what we were thinking.
 We anticipated immeasurable love and camaraderie, maturing together… growing old together… facing life’s ups and downs together.
-Home would be a place where glaring shortcomings and unique health challenges would never devalue who we were or how much we were loved.
-It would be a place where we wouldn’t have to prove ourselves in order to be accepted… because we were born there.
+Home would be where glaring shortcomings and unique health challenges would never devalue who we were or how much we were loved.
+It would be a place where we wouldn’t have to prove ourselves to be accepted… because we were born there.

-When I think about how God loves, I have to admit: God loves others at least as much as he loves me.
+The challenge of being a healthy spiritual family goes even further.
+It stretches us beyond our natural abilities.
+We’ll have to learn how to treat each other like God treats us.
+When I think about how God loves me, I have to admit that God loves others at least as much as he loves me.
 I realize I have a lot of work to do.
 What will it take for me to love others like God loves them?

 How often should we remind ourselves: A house does not make a home?

-How often should we remind ourselves: a church house does not make a church home?
+How often should we remind ourselves: A church house does not make a church home?

-Those intended purposes begin with:
+Those intended purposes begin with the following:

 Honorable provision for those in ministry.
 The tithe for the Levites was intended to give them the freedom to serve God and the people.
 It’s the precedent even the Apostle Paul established in the New Testament to confirm how Gospel kingdom work should continue.